hhoke/blog/fabric_deploy_migration.md

 I also found [Yoong Kang's deploy guide](https://yoongkang.com/blog/fabric-deployment/) extremely useful, because it explained some of the tricky bits needed to pull off a successful migration.
 One of these tricks is understanding that much of Fabric is meant to inherit functionality from Invoke.

-## Rants and Raves
+## General Principles
-### Rant: Parent and Child Docs
+### Navigating Parent and Child Docs

 Fabric inherits functionality from Invoke in a very seamless way so that it appears this is fabric functionality.
 The documentation of this functionality stays in Invoke, which can be confusing if you are just looking at Fabric.
-If you read both the Invoke and Fabric docs thoroughly it's not so bad, but this can make it hard to get started.
+The key is to understand that the documentation just follows the DRY principle, and that you are going to need to look at both Fabric and Invoke, as well as maybe Paramiko or Patchwork libraries to find what you're looking for.

 For example, I use `-r` to enable calling the same fabfile from any directory.
 (specifically, I have an alias in my `~/.zshrc`, `alias efab="fab -r /PATH/TO/DIR/CONTAINING/THE/FABFILE/I/USE"`).
 When my code was being reviewed, my reviewer went to the [CLI docs](https://docs.fabfile.org/en/2.6/cli.html), ran a find command to locate `-r`, and couldn't find it.
 This is because it was not there, but is only in the invoke docs.
 There's a note to check the invoke docs, and a link there, so I was easily able to figure this out and explain it.
-However, the fact that the user interface itself has the inherited functionality right there, but the docs are nested, is confusing.
+I don't know how to go about fixing this, but the fact that the user interface itself has the inherited functionality right there, but the docs websites are nested, is confusing.

-### Rant: Ugly Workarounds
+### Hacks Required

 You could do things straightforwardly in fabric 1 that require ugly workarounds in fabric2: